h10x64/snd.js/README.md

 }
 ```

-You can load snd.js with <script> tag, if you can't use require.js.
+You can load snd.js with &lt;script&gt; tag, if you can't use require.js.

 ## Can I use Web Audio API ?